TomerIrony/react-product/README.md

-import the json files from data into MongoDB using MongoDB Compass or the terminal. make a new data base named _products_ and import the two files into this DB with the names *cards*
+import the json files from data into MongoDB using MongoDB Compass or the terminal. make a new data base named _products_ and import into this DB the json file named *cards*

 open terminal inside the backend folder and run 'npm run start', after getting the connected message go to ./react-product and run 'npm run start' again.